isabella232/kubevirt.github.io/_posts/2020-03-11-Customizing-images-for-containerized-vms.md

 ### Image creation with virt-customize

 The process to create the golden CentOS 7 image is quite similar to the CentOS 8 one.
-However, in this case the customize procedure is entirely done with virt-customize.
-First thing is get the cloud image.
+However, in this case, the customize procedure is entirely done with virt-customize.
+The first step is to download the cloud image.

 ```sh
 $ curl -o /var/lib/libvirt/images/CentOS-7-x86_64-GenericCloud.qcow2c https://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2c